dechristopher/lod/README.md

 [![License: AGPL v3](https://img.shields.io/badge/License-AGPL%20v3-blue.svg)](https://raw.githubusercontent.com/tile-fund/lod/master/LICENSE)

 LOD (Levels of Detail) is a thin map tile proxy with in-memory caching and a slim authentication backend.
-It can pull from any tile server and will aggressively cache tiles in memory, optionally storing them in a configured Redis cluster for faster fetching later.
+It will sit in front of any tile server and will aggressively cache tiles in memory, optionally storing them in a configured Redis cluster for faster fetching later.
+LOD is cluster-aware and uses Redis message queueing for intra-cluster communication when multiple instances are deployed together.

 LOD is written in Go 1.17 using [fiber](https://github.com/gofiber/fiber).
 TOML is used for configuration.
 Go templates are used for templating.
 Internal